Kingxukai/linux/Documentation/mm/index.rst

 Unsorted Documentation
 ======================

-This is a collection of unsorted documents about the Linux memory management (MM) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
-It should all be integrated nicely into the above structured documentation, or deleted if it has served its purpose.
+This is a collection of unsorted documents about the woke Linux memory management (MM) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
+It should all be integrated nicely into the woke above structured documentation, or deleted if it has served its purpose.

 .. toctree::